Is it better to leave your lawn long or short before winter?

 Once you’ve fine-tuned the proper height to cut your grass for winter, you may wonder whether you should fertilize, too.
 After all, the extreme weather conditions of winter take a toll on your lawn.
 But since your grass goes dormant when the freezing cold temperatures arrive, it’s best to do your prep before that happens.

 This is why fall is the best time to fertilize grass.
 The plant is actively growing its root system, making it a peak growing season.

 Fertilize your lawn in the fall to keeps things green and healthy.
 A little advance treatment will help your yard maintain its color and vibrancy until growing season begins again in the spring.

 The best grass fertilizer for winter

-Applying a winter fertilizer in the fall is appropriate for cool-season grasses such as fescue or bluegrass, but warm-season grasses like Bermuda and zoysia do better with a spring fertilizer.
+Applying a winter fertilizer in the fall is appropriate for cool-season grasses such as fescue or bluegrass, but warm-season grasses like Bermuda and zoysia do better with just a spring fertilizer.
 You can put down a winterizer in November for cool-season grasses and pick back up with fertilizing in the spring when temps start to rise again and the root system resumes growth.

-Proper care, feeding, and cutting of your grasses for the winter will ensure you maintain a lush and healthy lawn all year long.
-For more details on winter lawn care or to sign up for a lawn care package where we do the work for you, contact Grass Master today.
+Proper care, feeding, and cutting of your grass for the winter will ensure you maintain a lush and healthy lawn all year long.
+For more details on winter lawn care or to sign up for a lawn care package where we do the work for you, contact GrassMaster today.